-Many people don’t realise that there’s pit top workings of a coal mine adjacent to the Royal, Australia’s oldest National Park, just a couple of kilometers from the famous Figure Eight pools.
+Many people don’t realise the pit top workings of an active coal mine are located just next to the Royal, Australia’s oldest National Park, only a few kilometers from the famous Figure Eight pools.

-On 5 August 2023 the embankment of the mine site next to the adjacent creek collapsed.
-Coal waste material spilled into the creek, and from there into the Hacking River, which flows through the heart and length of the Royal National Park.
+In August 2023, the embankment of the mine site next to the adjacent creek collapsed, coal waste material again spilled into the creek, and from there into the Hacking River, which flows through the heart and length of the Royal National Park.
+Through this whole time no effective emergency management procedures were put in place to stop the coal waste polluting the river.

 This second submission warned the EPA of the danger of landslides and asked for this to be taken this into account in the license review.
 We asked for Emergency Risk Protocols to be established to prevent the Royal being polluted again.
 The August 2023 landslide shows that both these points were ignored.

 The coal pollution in the Royal comes from Peabody’s surface pit top operation at Helensburgh, but the coal stored at Helensburgh comes from underground, a few kilometres away, from under the Woronora Reservoir.
-See the map below for the connection between the mining under the catchment and the pollution in the Royal.
+The map here shows the connection between the mining under the catchment and the pollution in the Royal.
 You can read more about the mining under Woronora Reservoir at this link.

-This mine has now caused damage to two water catchments: the Woronora Reservoir catchment, and the Hacking River catchment which runs through the full length of the Royal National Park.
+Peabody’s mine has now damaged two water catchments: the Woronora Reservoir catchment, and the Hacking River catchment which runs through the full length of the Royal National Park.

-The information below is a submission guide to the NSW Environmental Protection Authority’s review of Peabody’s “Environmental protection” license
+The information below is a submission guide we prepared for the NSW Environmental Protection Authority’s 2023 review of Peabody’s “Environmental protection” license

 There are two approaches you can take: 1. ask the politicians to support EPA in cancelling Peabody’s license altogether, or 2. ask them to ensure the license is tightened so that this sort of pollution never happens again.